vilynetwork/vily-codes/README.md

 # Vily Codes

-Vily Codes is a marketplace where developers sell website source codes, scripts, and templates.
+Vily Codes is a marketplace where developers buy website source codes, scripts, and templates.

 Website: